The most adorable classic vintage lingerie online. Free Shipping on all UK orders.

 In the 1960’s when skirts were worn very short, many women began to wear tights (pantyhose) instead of stockings.
 To show, “a bit of stocking”, was no longer accepted and while stockings fought for market share by becoming extremely long, they became nearly extinct as pantyhose gained in popularity.
 Thankfully stockings have since become fashionable again and the genuine article is now highly sought after.

 Stockings and pantyhose come in various fabrics such as pure nylon, nylon/lycra blends, polyester, viscose, wool mix, lace and in order to establish their level of transparency, denier count is important.
 Denier is a French term which refers to a calculation of the thickness of the thread.
+A single denier is the measured thickness of the nylon fibre based on the benchmark standard of 1 gram for every 9000 metres of fibre.
 A stocking with a 10-20 denier has transparency aspects while a stocking knitted with a higher denier i.e. 20 or more, will be less sheer and usually more durable.
 Stockings 40 denier and above are opaque.
-The sheerest practical denier is 7d, which is so wispy sheer that it literally disappears on the leg while the most popular denier is still 15 denier which gives a compromise between sheerness and durability.
+The sheerest practical denier is 7 denier, which is so wispy sheer that it literally disappears on the leg while the most popular denier is still 15 denier which gives a compromise between sheerness and durability.
+When thrown in the air, a 7 denier stocking will gently glide down to earth like a feather.

 The two most common gauges in fully-fashioned knitting were 51g and 60g.
 60 gauge stockings have a smoother, denser look and feel and were highly prized!
 51 gauge stockings were easier to knit as the machines had fewer needles and ran more efficiently than the 60 gauge.
 These stockings were still highly desirable but slightly less expensive.